ExactTarget/fuelux/README.md

 **_FuelUX is under development in preparation for initial release and is not yet intended for production use._**

-FuelUX extends Twitter Bootstrap with additional lightweight JavaScript controls.
+Fuel UX extends Twitter Bootstrap with additional lightweight JavaScript controls.
-Other benefits include easy installation into web projects, integrated scripts for customizing Bootstrap and FuelUX, simple updates, and solid optimization for deployment.
+Other benefits include easy installation into web projects, integrated scripts for customizing Bootstrap and Fuel UX, simple updates, and solid optimization for deployment.
 All functionality is covered by live documentation and unit tests.

 ## Features

-FuelUX provides all of the styles and plugins from the revolutionary [Twitter Bootstrap](http://twitter.github.com/bootstrap) project, with the following additions:
+Fuel UX provides all of the styles and plugins from the revolutionary [Twitter Bootstrap](http://twitter.github.com/bootstrap) project, with the following additions:

-* FuelUX JavaScript controls (with unit tests) [see them live](http://exacttarget.github.com/fuelux)
+* Fuel UX JavaScript controls (with unit tests) [see them live](http://exacttarget.github.com/fuelux)
   * Combobox - _combines input and dropdown for easy and flexible data selection_
   * Datagrid - _renders data in a table with paging, sorting, and searching_
   * Pillbox - _manages selected items with color-coded text labels_